chrisbuck/google-charts-generator/README.md

 The Google Charts Generator is a suite of javascript files and stylesheets allowing a user to draw Google Charts using only HTML.

+For a preview of the latest development snapshot, [visit the app's page on Plunker](http://plnkr.co/YcJgytD30Ym3DjoXXvEx "Plunker - Google Charts Generator").

 > Example 1:

     <div id="tableChart" class="gChart mainTable chartVisible" data-charttype="table">